cheshirescat/06.-Breton-logical-connective/README.md

 # Breton-logical-connective
-You will find several lists of Breton logical connective This list has been made with the help of the following articles: https://fr.wikipedia.org/wiki/Connecteur_logique
+You will find several lists of Breton logical connectives.

+This list has been made with the help of the following articles: https://fr.wikipedia.org/wiki/Connecteur_logique